RIOT-OS/riot-course/slides/05-lorawan-with-riot/lorawan-with-riot.md

 ## Activation procedures

+.center[To exchange data, all devices must be activated by the network]

-2 type of activation procedures:
+&#x21d2; 2 type of activation procedures:

 - Over-The-Air Activation(OTAA)